 8. Wear sunscreen

 It is crucial to care for the skin when in the sun.
 Sun exposure can dry the skin, making pores appear larger.
 Many moisturisers contain sunscreen.
-People should choose one with an SPF of 30 or over.
+Choose one with an SPF of 30 or above.
 Keeping the skin protected from the sun keeps it supple.
 The best ways to do this are: wearing a wide-brimmed, broad-spectrum sunscreen every day and staying in the shade when the sun is strongest.
 Try theDr Grandel SP UV Perfection 50, it protects against UVA and UVB radiation.
 This intelligent sun protection can be applied and combined with everyday cream.